AUGMXNT/perfi/README.md

 ```

 ## See also
-* [DeBank](https://debank.com/) - this is by far the best DeFi portfolio viewer and we use their [OpenAPI](https://open.debank.com/) extensively.
-You should definitely be using it.
+* [DeBank](https://debank.com/) - this is by far the best DeFi portfolio viewer and we use their [API](https://open.debank.com/) extensively.
+If you are doing defi, you should definitely be using this tool.
 * [rotki](https://github.com/rotki/rotki) - this app shares some goals with perfi, and would have saved a few hundred hours and counting of dev time if it supported the chains/protocols we needed.
 There's a small dedicated team that [have been working for years](https://github.com/rotki/rotki) - worth a look if it'll do what you need.
 They have a GUI, [real documentation](https://rotki.readthedocs.io/en/latest/index.html), and like [users and stuff](https://github.com/rotki/rotki/issues)
 * [bitcoin.tax](https://bitcoin.tax/) - if all you have is centralized exchange transactions, crypto taxes are a solved problem.
-We checked out over a dozen services and bitcoin.tax did the best job of any of them (but most of them are probably good enough).
+We checked out a dozen services and bitcoin.tax did the best job of any of them (but most of them are probably good enough).